HARPLab/DReyeVR/Docs/Tutorials/Signs.md

 ## What is this?
 It is often useful to have participants in an experiment know what directions to take in a natural manner without manual intervention.
 In Carla this is not a problem since all the drivers are AI controllers, but for humans we can't simply ingest a text file denoting waypoints and directions.
 This is where in-environment directional signs can be of use.
 Unfortunately, Carla does not provide any (since this is not a problem for them) and there were enough steps to warrant a guide, so here you go.

-This guide will show you how to create your own custom signs and place them in any Carla level.
+This guide will show you how to create your own custom signs and place them in any Carla level (*Technically, the guide can work to add any custom props in Carla, not just signs*)
 - The steps are as follows:
   1. Create the sign textures (rgb/normals)
   2. Create the sign mesh/material